bsuraj23/NineThirtyBatch/README.md

    INTERVIEW QUESTIONS

    1) What are Python’s key features?
 Why is it called an interpreted language?
        Python is known for its simplicity, readability, extensive libraries, and versatility.
 It is called an interpreted language because its code is executed line-by-line by a Python interpreter at runtime, rather than being fully compiled ahead of time
-   *easy to learn
+   * easy to learn
-   *free and open source
+   * free and open source
-   *cross platform compatibility
+   * cross platform compatibility
-   *large standard libary
+   * large standard libary
-   *dynamically typed
+   * dynamically typed
-   *object oriented and multi paradigm
+   * object oriented and multi paradigm
-   *high level language
+   * high level language
-   *gui and database support
+   * gui and database support
-   *Extensible & Embeddable
+   * Extensible & Embeddable
-   *Active Community
+   * Active Community
   Python source code is processed directly by the Python interpreter, which executes it line by line at runtime, not in advance
   There is no need for a separate compilation and linking step as is required with compiled languages like C or C++

-2)difference between python 2 and python 3?
+2) difference between python 2 and python 3?
-   in python 2 print is a statement, ASCII by default , xrange() for iteration , except exception ,e:,  not all python3 libraries are supported , can leak into global scope , raw_input() and input() , ended in 2020 , slightly more complex. in python 3 print() is a function , Unicode is default , range() replaces xrange() ,except exception as e: , Only input() (acts like raw_input() in Py2) ,Majority of libraries updated , Actively supported ,Simpler, more consistent,No leakage, more predictable.
+      In python 2 print is a statement, ASCII by default , xrange() for iteration , except exception ,e:,  not all python3 libraries are supported , can leak into global scope , raw_input() and input() , ended in 2020 , slightly more complex. in python 3 print() is a function , Unicode is default , range() replaces xrange() ,except exception as e: , Only input() (acts like raw_input() in Py2) ,Majority of libraries updated , Actively supported ,Simpler, more consistent,No leakage, more predictable.

 3) explain indentation and what happens if indentation is incorrect?
-   *uses indentation for group statements ,every line in a block must be equal *this indentation replace braces {} or keyword like end found in many other language .
+   * uses indentation for group statements ,every line in a block must be equal
+   * this indentation replace braces {} or keyword like end found in many other language .
-   *using either space or tabs is crucial , mixing them can trigger error.
+   * using either space or tabs is crucial , mixing them can trigger error.
-   *if indentation levels are inconsistent or missing ,then python will raise an indentationerror and halt execution.
+   * if indentation levels are inconsistent or missing ,then python will raise an indentationerror and halt execution.

 4)What are Python **keywords**?
 Can you use them as variable names?